Crepis tectorum

-The narrowleaf hawksbeard's scientific namesake 'Crepis tectorum' originates from the Greek word krepis meaning sandal or slipper, which resembles the shape of the seed.
+The narrowleaf hawksbeard's scientific name 'Crepis tectorum' originates from the Greek word krepis meaning sandal or slipper, which refers to the shape of the seed.

 Distribution

 Crepis tectorum is native to most of Europe, as well as northern and central Asia (Russia, Kazakhstan, Mongolia, and parts of China (Inner Mongolia, Heilongjiang, Xinjiang)).

 The species is now naturalized in much of Canada, Greenland, and northern parts of the United States including Alaska.
 Narrowleaf hawksbeard is now commonly found in the parkland zone of Alberta, Saskatchewan and Manitoba.
 Crepis tectorum is found in waste areas, conventional tillage, reduced tillage, forage and hay fields, and roadsides.

 Identification

 Crepis tectorum is identified by its long, erect stem and yellow, dandelion-like flowers.
 The leaves are pointed and lobed with a length of 10–15 cm and width up to 4 cm.
 The flower heads look like they contain single flowers, but in fact they contain many ray florets.